COGS18/COGS18.github.io/_build/materials/00-Introduction.md

 - Python is open-source and accessible

-- Python is fun
+- Python is (er...can be?) fun

-# Okay...
-But What Can You Actually Do With It?

-Let's have a look!
+## This is a Jupyter Notebook

+Uses in COGS18:

+- lecture notes
+- assignments
+- coding labs